IFPI Greece: Top 75 Albums Sales Combined

-Top 200 Airplay chart
+Top 20 Airplay Chart

-In 2011 IFPI Greece partnered up with a radio monitoring service MediaInspector to provide the official Top 200 Airplay chart.
-The company monitors a total of more than 450 radio stations around Greece, and compiles a combined repertoire chart.
-The top 20 positions are provided at www.airplaychart.gr and at IFPI Greece website.
+The Top 20 Airplay Chart contains songs by their count of reproductions on radio and television stations in Greece and Cyprus.
+It is compiled by MediaInspector Greece, an airplay monitoring service, and updated weekly.
+It started in 2011 with a partnership between IFPI Greece and MediaInspector as a "Top 200 Airplay Chart", and is currently published as a Top 20 at www.airplaychart.gr and at the IFPI Greece website.
+Three variants of the chart are published, one for Greek repertoire, one for foreign repertoire, and one combined.

-Top 100 Digital Singles chart
+Top 100 Digital Singles Chart

-In 2018, IFPI started publishing the Top 100 Digital Singles chart.
-The chart is based on streaming data provided by Akazoo, Spotify, Apple Music, Napster and Deezer as well as song downloads from iTunes. iTunes downloads are transformed into "stream points" at some undisclosed ratio.
+In 2018, IFPI started publishing the Top 100 Digital Singles Chart as a combined chart of Greek and foreign singles.
+The chart was originally based on streaming data provided by Akazoo, Spotify, Apple Music, Napster and Deezer, as well as song downloads from iTunes. iTunes downloads are transformed into "stream points" at some undisclosed ratio.
+Akazoo data stopped being considered in late May of 2020, and YouTube data was added in mid 2023.
 The chart was soon split into a local chart and an international chart.
-Since June 2020, Akazoo data was no longer considered.
-Starting with week 4 of 2021, the charts also included sales certifications.
+Starting with week 4 of 2021, the charts also included sales certifications for gold, platinum and diamond singles.

 Past charts

 The Top 50 Greek Albums (Top 50 Ελληνικών Αλμπουμ) chart was the official albums chart of Greece for Greek-language repertoire.
 Sales of domestic repertoire are higher in Greece compared to other IFPI nations, outnumbering foreign repertoire sales.
 The chart was discontinued in week 17, 2009.

 The Top 50 Foreign Albums (Top 50 Ξένων Αλμπουμ) chart was the official sales chart for Greece of foreign repertoire.
 The chart was available at least until week 35, 2010 until it was replaced with the combined Top 75 albums charts.

-The Top 50 Singles chart was he official sales chart for singles.
+The Top 50 Singles chart was the official sales chart for singles.
 It was discontinued in week 19, 2008.

 The Top 30 Collections chart (Top 30 Συλλογών) was published from mid 2003 until it was discontinued in week 19, 2008.

 The Top 20 DVD/Video chart was published from October 2004 until it was discontinued in week 19, 2008.